-Finding a good steak or mix of fried fish is a hard undertaking in China, but in exchange you can find interesting little dishes of tasty meat cut into pieces, or entire spiced fish.
+Finding a good steak or mix of fried fish is a hard undertaking in China, but in exchange, you can find interesting little dishes of tasty meat cut into pieces or entire spiced fish.

 If you’re eating alone, or at informal meals where everyone wants their own dish, you can opt for 盖饭.
 Here are some of the principal meat and fish dishes.

 Without asking too many questions about where the meat comes from, go into a restaurant and try one of the delicacies listed below, you won’t regret it!
-The Chinese vary widely on their consumption of meat, eating pork, beef, mutton, donkey, chicken, duck and… much more.
+The Chinese vary widely in their consumption of meat, eating pork, beef, mutton, donkey, chicken, duck and… much more.

 If your itinerary in China includes a stop in Beijing, remember to pass by 王府井 (Wángfǔjǐng): turning into a hidden street halfway along the shopping street, you’ll find a tiny market of local “delicacies” and more.

-Besides tasty dishes and steaming drinks, you could also decide to buy a skewer of roaches, stuck onto the skewer while still moving their legs and then fried; maggots, scorpions or other bizarre foods.
+Besides tasty dishes and steaming drinks, you could also decide to buy a skewer of roaches, stuck onto the skewer while still moving their legs, and then fried; maggots, scorpions or other bizarre foods.
 It’s an experience to try at least once in your life… for those who have the stomach!

 If you’re not big on maggots, then here’s a list of more common meats for we Westerners.